ESGF/esgf-qa/README.md

   - `-h, --help`: show this help message and exit
   - `-o, --output_dir OUTPUT_DIR`: Directory to store QA results.
 Needs to be non-existing or empty.
 If not specified, will store results in `./cc-qa-check-results/YYYYMMDD-HHmm_<hash>`.
   - `-t, --test TEST`: The test to run ('cc6' or 'cf', can be specified multiple times) - default: running 'cc6' and 'cf'.
   - `-i, --info INFO`:  Information used to tag the QA results, eg. the simulation id to identify the checked run.
+Suggested is the original experiment-id you gave the run.
   - `-r, --resume`: Specify to continue a previous QC run.
 Requires the <output_dir> argument to be set.

 ### Example Usage